 Open for business

-If your website says you are “closed,” your customer may wait to visit your business or find another business to patronize.
-Remember, these people have been sheltering in place for weeks.
+If your website says you are “closed,” your customer may wait to visit your business or, the more likely option, find another business to patronize.
+Remember, these people have been sheltering in place for months and dealing with changing information, changing rules, and changing businesses.
 They are eager to get out and experience your community.
-If you they think that you are not open, you may have lost a customer.
+If you they think that you are not open, you may have lost a customer…FOREVER.

 Confirm your hours of operation.
 This is probably one of the most common, or at least the first, question to be asked.
 Are you open and what are your hours?
 If you are not open, your potential customer may feel that there is no reason to continue.

 Goods and services

 Operating under re-opening rules may directly affect the goods and/or services that you offer.
 Some places of business may only take emergencies.
 A good example of this scenario are dentists.
 Regular appointments may be hard to come by, but emergencies for broken teeth or root canals may be scheduled.
 Restaurants may only provide curb-side pickup.

 Your restaurant may have a limited menu or a frequently changing menu.
 The SARS-CoV-2 epidemic has disrupted global supply chains making some goods difficult to obtain and prices to fluctuate.
 You may want to let your customers know what is available, how much it will cost, and that the menu may change without notice.